Engee documentation

 Details

-The direction of vectors of normal vectors of elements in a conformal array, given as a vector-column 2 by 1 or a matrix 2 by N. N indicates the number of elements in the array.
-For a matrix, each column specifies the direction of the normal of the corresponding element in the form [azimuth;elevation] with respect to the local coordinate system.
+The direction of the normal vectors of the elements in a conformal array, defined as a column vector 2 by 1 or a matrix 2 by N. N indicates the number of elements in the array.
+For the matrix, each column specifies the direction of the normal of the corresponding element in the form of [azimuth;elevation] relative to the local coordinate system.

 The local coordinate system aligns the positive x-axis with the direction of the normal to the conformal array.

-If the parameters value is a 2 by 1 column vector, the same direction is used for all array elements.
+If the parameter value is a column vector 2 by 1, then the same direction is used for all elements of the array.

-You can use the parameters Element positions (m) and Element normals (deg) to represent any arrangement in which pairs of elements are distinguished by certain transformations.
-The transformations can combine translation, azimuth rotation, and elevation rotation.
-However, you cannot use transformations that require rotation with respect to the direction of the normal.
+You can use the Element positions (m) parameters and Element normals (deg) to represent any arrangement in which pairs of elements differ by certain transformations.
+Transformations can combine translation, azimuth rotation, and elevation rotation.
+However, you cannot use transformations that require rotation relative to the direction of the normal.

 Dependencies